 Make this short thanksgiving prayer your own by including your own family, friends, and community:

 Lord, I want to say how much I appreciate the people You have placed around me – my friends, family, and church.
-Thank-you for my [family member] has supported me through [situation].
+Thank you for my [family member] who has supported me through [situation].
 Thank You for the people who challenge me because I am becoming more like You.
 Help me to love them in the same way that You do.
 Amen.

 “For we are his workmanship, having been created in Christ Jesus for good works that God prepared beforehand so we may do them” Ephesians 2:10.

-Dear God, I want to give You a heartfelt thank-you for your death on the cross and gift of grace and forgiveness.
-Because of what You did I am a new person and I am able to live for You.
+Dear God, I want to thank You for your death on the cross and the gift of grace and forgiveness.
+Because of what You did, I am a new person and can live for You.
 Thank You for the gifts, talents, and resources You have given me because those gifts allow me to advance the kingdom.
 God, thank You for allowing me to be part of Your family.
-Thank You for the abilities You have given me that allow me to work and provide for my family.
+Thank You for the abilities You have given me that will enable me to work and provide for my family.

-Friday: Giving thanks for what God has done in the past
+5Friday – Giving Thanks for what God has Done in the Past

 This short thanksgiving prayer ties closely into the prayer for Wednesday (thanks for purpose).
-Looking at the works that God has done in the past gives Christians confidence that He will do those again in the future.
-Again, this is a short thanksgiving prayer to tailor for your specific needs!
+Looking at God’s works in the history gives Christians confidence that He will do those again in the future.
+Again, this is a short thanksgiving prayer to tailor to your specific needs!

 Lord, when I think about the ways You have provided for me and watched over me in the past, I am in awe of Your greatness!
-I can see examples of Your greatness in the Bible – You healed the sick, gave sight to the blind, and set the captives free.
+I can see examples of Your excellence in the Bible – You healed the sick, gave sight to the blind, and set the captives free.
 I know that You provided me with [gift, protection] when I was [time, place].
-When I look at my life right now, I see [these challenges].
-Thank-you in advance for what You will do.
-You are great and I love you, Lord!
+When I look at my life, I see [these challenges].
+Thank you in advance for what You will do.
+You are great, and I love you, Lord!
 Amen.

-Humans mess up each and every day by letting loved ones’ day.
+Humans mess up every day by letting loved ones day.
 Humans sin.
-Sin are actions that hurt God’s heart – great and small.
+Sin is actions that hurt God’s heart – great and small.
 The beautiful gift of forgiveness is not something to take lightly (1 John 1:9).
 Say a prayer of thanksgiving about forgiveness and freedom in Christ.

 God in heaven, I confess that I have done wrong.
 I know that my actions hurt You and the people around me.
-I know that forgiveness is You free gift and You love me extravagantly.
-Thank-You for You gift of forgiveness because it gives me freedom.
+I know that forgiveness is Your gift, and You love me extravagantly.
+Thank You for the gift of forgiveness because it gives me freedom.
 Amen.

-Sunday: Giving thanks for the Day of the Lord
+7Sunday – Giving Thanks for the Day of the Lord

 Sunday, a day of rest and refreshment, is a gift from God.
-Take time today to say “Thank-you” for the rest that God gives.
+So take time today to say “Thank you” for the rest God gives.
 In God, our souls find peace and rest.
-So pray short thanksgiving prayer on the Day of the Lord.
+So pray a short thanksgiving prayer on the Day of the Lord.

 Dear God, Sunday gift You give us because we need rest and refreshment.
-Thank you that I can attend church and find spiritual nourishment.
-Thank You that I can set aside the frustrations of work and focus on my family.
+Thank you so that I can attend church and find spiritual nourishment.
+Thank You so I can set aside work frustrations and focus on my family.
 Thank you that I will be prepared for the challenges ahead.
 Amen.

 Prayer is a practice that can benefit us spiritually, mentally, and physically.
 The prayers in this article focused on thankfulness.
 Remember, God is always listening and is always with you!